Lazy-Rabbit-2001/Godot-4-Interface/README.md

        func my_func_returnal(...) -> Type:
          ...
      ```
-  5. Instantiate the class above via any one of following two ways:
+  5. Instantiate the class above via ANY ONE of the following two ways:
      5.1.
 Via the constructor:
      ```GDScript
      func _init(...) -> void: